 Good general care will prevent most serious issues in established sago palms, but they may develop minor infestations of scale insects or mealybugs in areas where those pests are prevalent.
 Spray infested plants with lightweight horticultural oil diluted at a rate of 2 ounces per 1 gallon of water, or at the label-recommended rate, paying special attention to the undersides of the fronds.

-Apply the solution in summer in the cool, moist morning, and water the sago palm the night before spraying to help alleviate stress.
+Apply the solution in late winter through early summer in the cool, moist morning, and water the sago palm the night before spraying to help alleviate stress.
 Wear protective clothing and goggles when working with horticultural oil, and try to stand downwind to avoid getting the spray on you.
 Most minor infestations will be mostly gone in one to two weeks with weekly applications, but heavier infestations may take longer to control.